pyzo/pyzo-website/pages/features.md

     scrolling through an autocompletion list.)
   * Workspace: lists all variables (also in debug mode).
   * File browser: browse files and search inside files.
-  * Logger: a logger shell that displays Pyzo's log messaged and can be used for development or for changing advanced settings.
+  * Logger: a logger shell that displays Pyzo's log messages and can be used for development or for changing advanced settings.